sorinirimies/codingChallenge/README.md

 1. Trace the app network traffic

-I used fiddler to trace network traffic:
+I used fiddler to trace network traffic.
+Click on image below to display youtube video :

 [![Watch the video](/images/traffic_miniature.jpg)](https://youtu.be/crnPLIXomy4)